chatchatabc/chatchatabc-website-astro/README.md

         └───markdown.css
 ```

+## Definitions

+Within this part, you'll be able to see more details of the project structure that is shown above.

 **public**

 - **`images:`** Used to store all the images that will be used for the development of Davao Page.